chomosuke/nvim/README.md

 # Requirement

-- telescope-fzf-native:
-  - CMake, and the Microsoft C++ Build Tools on Windows
-  - CMake, make, and GCC or Clang on Linux and macOS
+- A C compiler, for tree-sitter etc.
-- coq_nvim:
+- CMake, for telescope-fzf-native
-  - python virtual env
-    - `apt install --yes -- python3-venv`
+- Python provider for nvim, for UltiSnips.